 Active Outreach Teams

 Sustainable Farming: Work with a local Gordon alum and farmer to do sustainable agriculture on the North Shore at local farms.
 Fridays.
 Leader: Julia Bartos.

 Homeless Ministry: Homeless Ministry is focused on building relationships with people living on the streets of Boston by means of fellowship.
 Students spend Saturday mornings hanging out on the Boston Commons sharing food and conversation with dozens of adults who struggle daily with poverty and homelessness.
 Meet in Gillies at 9:30 to enjoy breakfast and then go in!
-Leaders: Andrew Swanson and Abby Stockwell.
+Leaders: Andrew Swanson and Liam Adams.

 REACH Drama Ministry: Gordon students create skits based on issues that are applicable to middle and high school students and perform them for youth groups and schools across the North Shore.
 New performers are recruited each Fall.
-Leaders: Will Fortier and Joy Parillo.
+Leaders: Joy Parillo and Sarah-Jean Lapitan.